Countries around the world are pouring billions of dollars into developing autonomous weapons systems—weapons that... Read more →

-Below are the answers to the most common questions that we have been receiving regarding the update to the pass/fail policy for the Spring 2020 semester.
+Below are the answers to the most common questions that we have been receiving regarding the most recent update to the pass/fail policy for the Spring 2020 semester.
 Some details are still being determine and we will continue to update this page as we receive additional information.

 *If you are an international student and have questions about how pass/fail could affect your visa/OPT/CPT, please contact the Office of Global Services (firstname.lastname@example.org) and review their webpage https://international.northeastern.edu/ogs/.